 Do you have overcrowded or crooked teeth?
 Maybe you have an impacted wisdom tooth.
 You may need a tooth extraction, which is a method used to remove teeth that are overcrowded, infected, or decaying.
 Extraction improves the oral health of patients who undergo the procedure.
-Dr. Siddhi Patel and her professional team will ensure that your treatment is as comfortable as possible.
+Dr. Siddhi Patel and her professional team will ensure that your general dental treatment is as comfortable as possible.

 Reasons for Tooth Extraction

 Teeth need to be extracted when the teeth or gums have become detrimental to a patient’s oral health.
 Some common reasons for tooth extraction include: